MissingMaps/partners/app/_partner/accenture_2019.md

     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 13971
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 13975
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 13976
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 13295
     desc: "FOR EXPERIENCED MAPPERS: This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 13299